Join the MILLO Group

 We encourage students who are underrepresented in science, technology, engineering, and mathematics (STEM) disciplines to apply.
 This includes (but is not limited to) racial and ethnic minorities, women, individuals who identify with 2SLGBTQIA+ communities, individuals with disabilities, individuals from lower income backgrounds, and/or first generation college graduates.
 Given the university's aspirations of becoming a Native Hawaiian Place of Learning, we are particularly interested in supporting students who identify as Native Hawaiians and/or Pacific Islanders as well as those with extensive traditional/local ecological knowledge about the waters around Hawaii and the Pacific Islands gained through either personal experience or through their education.

 Unfortunately, we do not have any currently funded opportunities for undergraduate students.
-We will consider supporting UH Mānoa students for OEST 499 (Directed Research) and those with their own funding.
-Please complete the interest form.
 Our needs are always changing so please check back!

 We are also actively looking for postdocs to join the MILLO group and are happy to assist in developing fellowship or grant applications to funding opportunities.
 Related fellowships include: